ewradcliffe/Battleships/README.md

 If an invalid game size option is presented
 ![Error message if invalid game option is chosen](assets/images/herokufrontpagenumerror.png)

-If letter or special character is entered when selecting game size.
+If a letter or special character is entered when selecting game size.
 ![Error message if letter or special character is entered to choose game size](assets/images/herokufrontpagelettererror.png)

 If an invalid x axis coordinates are entered